On Air Now

 Halloween is a time for ghosts, sweets, skeletons, sweets, vampires, sweets and sweets.
 And just because the annual tradition sees some ghoulish creatures haunt the streets, that doesn't mean your look has to be downright terrifying.

-With Capital's Monster Mash-Up just around the corner, we - along with the help from our pals at VOXI - wanted to help you sort out your costume, and make sure you don't have any horrific fails.
+With Halloween just days away, we wanted to help you sort out your costume, and make sure you don't have any horrific fails.